chromium/subspace/borrowck/DESIGN.md

     applies to methods of the const object as well, which can be verified by applying the same to const methods.
   - Mutable pointers in a const object can be used in a mutable way.

+# Use after move
+- Must be completely banned.
+- No move from fields allowed unless `this` is an rvalue already.

+## Problems with std smart pointers
+1. operator->()&& does not return a T&&, it gives you a pointer.
+Then the fields on the resulting T are not rvalues, they are lvalues, even though the smart pointer was moved from.
+Where as operator.()&& gives you an rvalue field.
+   1. How do we fix that though?